The Framework of Federalism

 Case Studies of Federal Influence

-Examining specific case studies provides a practical understanding of how federal decisions affect state and local governments.
-Here are a few notable examples.
+Examining concrete case studies provides a practical understanding of how federal decisions affect real people.
+The following examples span education, healthcare, and environmental policy.

 Challenges and Tensions